Web Sales Management

 • You can also sign up to belong to specific mail lists

 • When you are done buying what you want, you need to check out - just like at the grocery store.
 It will ask you for a credit card.
 The demo is configured so that it will accept various types of cards.
-We do not authorize anything, so you can use what you want.
-If you want to use a test number, the following Visa # (that we made up) will work: 4500 1234 5678 9012.
-Pick any expiry date you like
+If you want to test a checkout, use:

 Testing Communication between Listener and Apache